SuffolkLITLab/ALKiln/CONTRIBUTING.md

    1. AVOID changing the version number.
 We'll do that after merging your changes.
    1. If needed, update the `README.md` (e.g. the cheat sheet section) and/or `CONTRIBUTING.md` docs.
 Changes to our architecture might require editing `CONTRIBUTING.md`.
 1. Push to GitHub.
 1. Wait for the GitHub tests to pass.
-You may have to re-run failing tests - server restarts or race conditions may interfere with them.
+You may have to re-run failing tests—server restarts or race conditions may interfere with them.
 We have reduced them greatly, but some are impossible to avoid.
 1. Make your pull request.
 Work in progress pull requests are great too.
 A pull request must be reviewed before it can be merged.

 ## .env